 • Security-related oversight of service provider arrangements

-• Adjustments to the program on a continuing basis for changes in technology, sensitivity of customer information, internal or external threats to information, and the University’s business arrangements.
+• Adjustments to the program on a continuing basis for changes in technology, the sensitivity of customer information, internal or external threats to information, and the University’s business arrangements.

 The Chapman University Website and University Catalog provides a wealth useful and easily accessible information.